 These two goals are accomplished using the diet, of course, along with supplementation, detoxification, and lifestyle changes.
 We will go into all of these aspects further in future episodes of this series.

-When this happens, just remember that it’s a good thing, and that the GAPS diet is doing its work.
-Just keep plugging away and stick with it.
-Once the healing crisis is over, you’ll very likely feel even better than you did before!
+She says to just keep plugging away and stick with it.
+Once the die off is over, you’ll very likely feel even better than you did before!

-There are ways to make a healing crisis or die off reaction go faster, and to relieve the symptoms associated with it.
-We’ll cover those in another episode as well.
+There are ways to make a die off reaction go faster, and to relieve the symptoms associated with it.
+I’ve used epsom salt baths for this.

 So what will we eat?